Signal strength based scheme for following mobile IoT devices in dynamic environments: Introduction

 \section{Introduction}

-\IEEEPARstart{I}t is a fact that the last two decades were marked with world-wide emergency disasters, either natural disasters or the result of intentional or accidental human actions.
+It is a fact that the world frequently witnesses emergent situations which are related with major problems in infrastructures due to natural causes or the result of intentional or accidental human actions.
 Apart from their tremendous impact they all shared another characteristic: they reduced communication among humans.
-Modern means of communication were crippled which rendered any rescue operations significantly harder.
+Modern means of communication were significantly degraded which rendered any rescue operations significantly harder.
 One of the main challenges in emergency management is to perform efficient monitoring and coordination.
-This aspect heavily relies on the communication between involved actors and the availability of information by monitoring victims' vital signs but also other environmental measurements.
+This aspect heavily relies on the communication between involved actors and the availability of information by monitoring victims' vital signs and also other environmental measurements.
 Traditional approaches in emergency scenarios lean on some sort of centralized or well and in advance engineered solution.
-However, as recent disasters demonstrated, there is a need for communication mechanisms which do not rely on centralized systems and infrastructure.
+However, as recent emergencies demonstrated, there is a need for communication mechanisms which do not rely on centralized systems and infrastructure.
 Such alternative solutions can be used as a fall-back mechanism in the case that primary systems fail.

-At the same time, in this decade a remarkable maturity in technological advancements enabled the vision of the Internet of Everything, with the Internet of Things (IoT) to be the most promising achievement towards smart solutions in a variety of applications.
-In this context, there is an inevitable need for scalable IoT architectures that offer advanced positioning, localization and context awareness based services for sophisticated applications enabling smart solutions (e.g., e-health, smart cities, smart disaster management, etc.).
+At the same time, a remarkable maturity in recent technological advancements have led to the Internet of Things (IoT) as the most promising achievement towards smart solutions in a variety of applications.
+In this context, there is an inevitable need for scalable IoT architectures that offer advanced positioning, localization and context awareness based services for sophisticated applications enabling smart solutions (e.g., e-health, smart cities, smart emergency management, etc.).
 Such solutions need to be available even in extremely dynamic and GPS-denied environments, allowing the deployment of flexible and autonomous sensor networks, especially in situations where well-defined infrastructures do not exist or are not preferable.

 In this sense and in order to enable effective management and communication, there is a need for monitoring security and rescue forces personnel, victims, and other actors offering useful information in environments with no-well designed or crippled infrastructures.
 A common problem in such scenarios is also tracking down continuously a target that transmits useful information aiming to follow it maintaining proximity.
 At the same time, another critical point is the need of using resource limited components in such an attempt and preserve energy.